scipopt/gcg/doc/resources/users/features/visu.md

-# The Visualization Suite # {#visu}
+# The Visualization Suite {#visu}

+[TOC]

+> On this page, we **present and guide through the main visualization reporting capabilities** of GCG.
+> If you want to generate a specific visualization and no complete report, please visit the guide on @ref generatevisu.
+> If you are looking for visualizations of decompositions please visit the guide @ref explore-menu.

+In general, we want to visualize runtime and algorithmic behaviour, either for single test runs (@ref testset-report) or for comparisons between different runs (@ref comparison-report).
+The scripts can automatically conduct test(s), generate all visualizations and afterwards compile them into a captioned report.
+Furthermore, we give a brief guide on how to use a tool to visualize branch-and-cut algorithmics, graphically showing how the tree was built during branching.

+- @ref testset-report
+- @ref comparison-report
+- @ref vbc-visu

 # Test Set Report {#testset-report}
-> **Note: This guide concerns the branch `552-testset-report` and the mentioned features are only available on this branch.**
+> **Note: This guide concerns the branch `552-testset-report` and the mentioned features are only available on this branch.**\n
+> Using the test set report feature is currently **not possible with cmake**.

 The test set report **generates a PDF that includes all visualizations**, both for all single instances and for aggregated statistics for the test set, to give you a compiled and captioned overview of visualizations of  different aspects of GCG's algorithmics.\n
 The report can be generated in two ways:
-1. Execute a test and directly generate the report (continue @ref testset-report-auto "here")
+1. Execute a **test and generate** the report (continue @ref testset-report-auto "here")
-2. Have runtime data collected already and generate the report afterwards (continue @ref testset-report-manual "here")
+2. Have runtime data **collected already and generate** the report afterwards (continue @ref testset-report-manual "here")

 ## Automatically generate a Test Set Report {#testset-report-auto}
-> The automatic generation is very simple and straightforward and recommended, especially for beginners.
+> The automatic generation is very simple and straightforward and recommended, especially for beginners. \n
 > However, it will always (re-)generate all runtime data, which might be undesirable, in particular for very big test sets.
 > For a different method, see @ref testset-report-manual "here".
 ### Preparation
+- For a full report, it is required to have **compiled GCG with `make STATISTICS=true`**.
+Otherwise, GCG will not print out extensive pricing and bounds statistics for the respective visualizations.\n
+- All **other requirements** listed on the @ref visu-prerequisites "visualization script page" have to be fulfilled (e.g. correctly configured python).
+The script will not print any warnings (e.g. if your python is not configured correctly) unless you set `DEBUG=true` in the settings file (see below).
-You do not have to prepare anything except for having **compiled GCG with `make STATISTICS=true`**.
-This is required because GCG will only then print out extensive pricing and bounds statistics.\n Before starting the report generation, you can create a script settings file, e.g. `settings.scset`.
-In there, you can define which plots to generate and which arguments to generate them with.
-If you have a big testset or just want to check if the feature works, you can also enable a draft mode that will generate a reduced version of the report.
-A full list of arguments can be found @subpage report-args "here".
-To use the script settings, execute the test with `SCRIPTSETTINGS=settings.scset`, with having `settings.scset` lying in the GCG root directory.
+- You **can create a script settings file**, e.g. `settings.scset` where you can define which plots to generate and which arguments to generate them with.
+Furthermore, if you have a big testset or just want to check if the feature works, you can also enable a draft mode that will generate a reduced version of the report.
+A full list of possible settings can be found @subpage report-settings "here".
+- To use the script settings, execute the test with `SCRIPTSETTINGS=settings.scset`, while having `settings.scset` lying in the GCG root directory.
+In general, all **paths have to be relative** to the GCG root directory since they will be modified in the script.

 ### Generation
 When wanting to generate the report automatically, you can simply perform a `make test`.
 It will support all flags, just as you are used to when doing tests, and the data generated during the test will remain in the usual place.